 7130 Crimson Ridge Drive, Rockford, (815) 398-7792, lifeatcrimsonpointe.com

-With studio and two-bedroom apartments, Crimson Pointe offers many ways to keep its residents in a comfortable environment that includes three delicious and nutritional meals per day and plenty of activities in the Lifestyle 360 wellness program.
+Residents of Crimson Pointe are exposed to a comfortable environment that includes three meals a day and many activities through the Lifestyle 360 wellness program.